mediassarQlikBranch/SimpleFieldSelect/README.md

 Download a ZIP file from the dist directory or clone the branch.
 Install the zip as any Qlik Sense extension.

 ## Latest features
+- Fix for search icon.
+Since latest(s) Qlik Sense versions Full screen icon was overlapping search icon.
+This is first quick fix for this issue.
 - Default colors of Select2 visualization changed to Qlik colors
 - Set font and background colors or custom CSS when mouse hovers on an element.
 - Improved variable handling from version 1.9.9 - more stable and easier to use